Parkbee/assessment/backend/readme.md

 - Create **correct** abstractions.
 - Apply DDD where it makes sense.
 - Ensure you use the .NET framework in the correct way.
-- Apply the SOLID principles in your design.
+- Apply the SOLID principles in your design, S is very important.
 - Ensure you create a folder and project structure that correctly represents it's boundary.
 - Ensure that all your class and method names express the correct intent.
 - 1 assembly is not going to be enough.